MarlinFirmware/Marlin/README.md

 ## Folder Structure

 - **Firmware**
 	- Main source code for the Unified 2 firmware.
-Copy your printer config files from the `Printer Configuration Files` folder
+Copy your printer config files from the `Board Configuration Files` folder
 	- This is the folder you will open with VSCode after copying in your printer config files
-- **Printer Configuration Files**
+- **Board Configuration Files**
-	- Files for each printer configuration that is supported by this firmware
+	- Files for each printer configuration that is supported by this firmware, organized by the board being used
 - **STL Files**
 	- Contains files for EZABL mounts, solid bed mounts, and bed level test files
 - **TH3D Installation Guides**